Skip to content

 • The fixture reuses other inherited arguments (for example --package-dirs=…) but replaces any existing --config= flag so the node process always honours the chosen configuration file.

-• Tests can read TENZIR_NODE_CLIENT_ENDPOINT, TENZIR_NODE_CLIENT_BINARY, and TENZIR_NODE_CLIENT_TIMEOUT from the environment to connect to the spawned node.
+• Tests can read TENZIR_NODE_CLIENT_ENDPOINT, TENZIR_NODE_CLIENT_BINARY, TENZIR_NODE_CLIENT_TIMEOUT, TENZIR_NODE_STATE_DIRECTORY, and TENZIR_NODE_CACHE_DIRECTORY from the environment to connect to the spawned node and inspect its working tree.

 • Pipelines launched by the bundled Tenzir runners automatically receive --endpoint=<value> when this fixture is active, so they talk to the transient node without additional wiring.